How can I light my gazebo? What types of lights are there? Which fixtures look the best?

 Keep in mind the size of your gazebo when picking the right lighting fixture.
 A standard pendant light, in this case, would not be sufficient.

-Choose a large crystal chandelier that will look proportionate to its surroundings.
+I suggest you choose a large crystal chandelier that will look proportionate to its surroundings.
 Make sure the chandelier is front and center to achieve the wow factor you are looking for in your backyard.

 I have included this example to remind you that size can either make or break your home design.